Skip Main Navigation

 When applying for a green card, you will need to file two forms: Form I-130 (“Petition for Alien Relative”) and Form I-485 (“Application for Adjustment of Status”).

-You will also need to attend a an appointment to have your fingerprints taken and attend an interview.
+You will also need to attend a biometrics appointment to have your fingerprints taken and a marriage green card interview.
 The goal of the interview is for the government to make sure your relationship is genuine.

 There are no wait times or caps associated with spouses of U.S. citizens — unlike those of green card holders — and importantly, if you legally entered the United States but fell out of status, you can have it forgiven during the adjustment of status process.